Understand Any Code with Personalized Explanations

 Multiple Explanation Modes

-- Standard: Clear technical explanations with context
+- Standard: Clear technical breakdowns with context

-- Beginner: Step-by-step breakdowns with analogies
+- Beginner: Step-by-step guides with analogies

-- Performance: Optimization and complexity analysis
+- Performance: Optimization and complexity review

 - Security: Vulnerability and best practices focus